DavidSouther/software_craftsmanship/01_basic_types_and_control_flow/types/python.md

 	1. A = 1.5, B = -6, C = 4.25. [x1 = 0.919877, x2 = 3.08012](http://www.wolframalpha.com/input/?i=1.5+*+x+%5E+2+-6+*+x+%2B+4.25)
 	1. A = 1, B = 200, C = -0.000015. [x1 = 7.50000026528e-08, x2 = -200.000000075](http://www.wolframalpha.com/input/?i=x+%5E+2+%2B+200+x+-+0.000015) (x1 = 7.5*10^-8, x2 = -200)

+	(Click the answer links to see the problem breakdown in Wolfram Alpha.)

 	Notice in the last the result from Wolfram Alpha is different than the result we got in Python.
 Formally, the variation of the quadratic formula we use here is "numerically unstable" - when used on certain values, the